 In every event, if you can’t afford to sponsor an event or have enough time to be an organizing member, you still can give your hand to the community by sharing your thoughts, your knowledge to other people.

 Answer a question The best way to help build the community is by helping others.
 Answering someone questions especially when he is just getting his feet wet is very helpful for him.
 I see a lot Viet Community doesn’t have that culture.
 They usually piss off the newbies and don’t want to give out their hands.

 Write a blog post

 If you’ve got a blog, write about your experiences with the project that you’re using.
-Tell about a problem you faced using the software and what you did to solve it.
-You’ll be helping in two ways, both by helping keep the project on the minds of others around you, and by creating a record for anyone else who has your problem in the future and searches the web for the answer.
+Tell about a problem you faced utilizing the software and what you did to solve it.
+You’ll be helping in two ways, both by helping keep the project on the minds of others around you and by creating a record for anyone else who has your problem in the future and searches the web for the answer.